enormandeau/stacks_workflow/README.md

 ./00-scripts/05_filter_vcf -i filtered_m4_p70_S2 -o graphs_filtered_m4_p70_S2 -g
 ```

-**Note:** The `-S` option filters on the **MAS**, which is akin to the MAF and MAC.
+**Note**: The `-S` option filters on the **MAS**, which is akin to the MAF and MAC.
 It keeps only SNPs where the rare allele has been found in *at least* a certain
 number of samples.
 For example: `-S 2` means that at least two samples have the
 rare alleles.
 For Radseq data, the MAS is better than the MAF and MAC, which are
 often boosted by genotyping errors where one heterozygote sample is genotyped as
 a rare-allele homozygote.

-3. Identify bad samples
+2. Identify bad samples with too much missing data
-  - Identify samples with too much missing data from `missing_data.png` and `missing_data.txt`
+  - Use data from `missing_data.png` and `missing_data.txt`
   - Create file with unwanted samples (one sample name per line)
   - Filter original populations VCF with `06_filter_samples_with_list.py`

-4. - Run `vcftools --relatedness` and identify potential errors / problems
+3. - Run `vcftools --relatedness` and identify potential errors / problems
   - Plot relatedness graph to choose threshold with `00-scripts/11_plot_relatedness_graphs.R`
-  - Create list of unwanted samples using the .csv output and a chosen
-    threshold (one sample name per line)
+  - Create list of unwanted samples using the .csv output and a chosen threshold (one sample name per line)
   - Filter precedent VCF with `06_filter_samples_with_list.py`

-5. If needed, make bigger groups of samples
+4. If needed, make bigger groups of samples
   - If your dataset contains many small populations, regroup samples into fewer and bigger
     groups to avoid strict and overly stochastic filtering
     - Copy `05-stacks/batch_1.vcf` (or `05-stacks/populations.snps.vcf`, or `06-stacks_rx/batch_1.vcf`)
     - Modify sample names (`POP1_sample` -> `Group1_POP1-sample`.
 Note that the underscore `_` becomes a dash `-`

-6. Filter new VCF
+5. Filter new VCF
 ```
 # Launch script without options to see parameters
 ./00-scripts/05_filter_fast_vcf batch_1_grouped.vcf 4 70 0 2 filtered_bad_samples_removed_m4_p70_x0_S2
 ```

-7. Explore SNP duplication using the following scripts
+6. Explore SNP duplication using the following scripts
 ```
 ./00-scripts/08_extract_snp_duplication_info.py
 ./00-scripts/09_classify_snps.R